embrace-io/action-symbol-upload/README.md

 For security reasons, you should store the API key in your repository (or organization) secrets; see [GitHub documentation](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) for detailed information on how to use GitHub Secrets.

-Also, make sure you enable dSYM generation as described here: https://embrace.io/docs/ios/faq/#dsym-generation-not-enabled
+Also, make sure you enable dSYM generation in Xcode as described here: https://embrace.io/docs/ios/faq/#dsym-generation-not-enabled

 ## Basic usage